Introduction

 Second Year Project

 A central goal of the S&TS graduate curriculum is to prepare students for independent research.
 To achieve this goal, each student selects a topic related to some field of specialization within S&TS and explores it under the guidance of a faculty committee.
-This “Second Year Project” creates a context for students to increase their familiarity with research techniques and strategies such as ethnographic fieldwork, or primary source and archival work.
+This “Second Year Paper” creates a context for students to increase their familiarity with research techniques and strategies such as ethnographic fieldwork, or primary source and archival work.
 Students are expected to present the results of their research in a departmental seminar and/or professional journal or meeting.

 Admissions and Financial Aid